 Each PLMN-operator shall agree the modification policy with the IPX provider it has a business relationship with prior to establishment of an N32 connection.
 Each modification policy applies to one individual relation between PLMN-operator and IPX provider.
 To cover the whole N32 connection, both involved roaming partners shall exchange their modification policies.
-Both complementary modification policies shall comprise the overall modification policy for this specific N32 connection.

 NOTE 1: In order to validate modifications for messages received on the N32-f interface, the operator’s roaming partners will have to know the overall modification policy.